wechain/web/POSTING_GUIDELINES.md

 3-1.
 Official product website<br>
 3-2.
 Major app store link (AppStore, PlayStore, etc)<br>
 3-3.
-Crowdfunding sites (Kickstarter, Indiegogo, etc) - The project that has failed to be pledged won't be accepted.<br>
+Crowdfunding sites (Kickstarter, Indiegogo, etc) - The funding should be active status or fully pledged.
+The project that has failed to be pledged won't be accepted.<br>
 3-4.
 Github, Bitbucket repositories for open source projects

 Also, the product link MUST be activated properly.
 If the link is broken or does not work properly, your hunt will be delisted.